 Before joining HRF in 2003, Pearlstein worked at the law firm of Munger, Tolles & Olson, where she performed pro bono work on immigration, privacy, and election law matters on behalf of individuals and non-profit organizations.
 She also briefed and argued cases in trial and appellate courts, and wrote numerous briefs to the U.S. Supreme Court.
 While at Munger, Pearlstein was a co-winner of the American Civil Liberties Union’s Voting Rights Award for her work on election systems reform in California following the 2000 presidential election.
 Prior to her work at the firm, Pearlstein clerked for Judge Michael Boudin of the U.S. Court of Appeals for the First Circuit, then for Justice John Paul Stevens of the U.S. Supreme Court.
 While at Harvard Law, she was an articles editor of the Harvard Law Review and also served as a teaching fellow.
-And before starting her career in the law, Pearlstein served in the White House as a Senior Editor and Speechwriter for President Clinton.
+Before starting her career in the law, Pearlstein served in the White House as a Senior Editor and Speechwriter for President Clinton from 1993 to 1995.

 In June 2004, HRF accused the United States of holding terrorism suspects in more than two dozen detention centers worldwide, with about half of these operating in total secrecy.
 Commenting on HRF’s contention that the supposed secrecy surrounding these alleged facilities made “inappropriate detention and abuse not only likely but inevitable,” Pearlstein said: “The abuses at Guantanamo Bay and Abu Ghraib cannot be addressed in isolation. . . .
 This is all about secrecy, accountability and the law.”